Paolo Banchero NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- Conceding 116.6 points per game last year made the Lakers the 20th-ranked team in the NBA defensively.
+- Defensively, the Lakers conceded 116.6 points per game last season, 20th in the league.

-- The Lakers were the 25th-ranked squad in the league last year, allowing 44.9 rebounds per contest.
+- Conceding 44.9 rebounds per contest last season, the Lakers were 25th in the league in that category.

-- The Lakers were the 15th-ranked team in the NBA in assists conceded per game last season, at 25.7.
+- Looking at assists, the Lakers conceded 25.7 per game last year, ranking them 15th in the NBA.

-- The Lakers allowed 12.5 made 3-pointers per game last season, 18th in the NBA in that category.
+- Looking at three-point defense, the Lakers were 18th in the league last year, giving up 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!